GericoVi/Trader-RL/README.md

 # Trader-RL
-Experiments with a reinforcement learning agent built for stock/forex trading
+Experiments with reinforcement learning - within a FOREX trading environment